 Thousands of other rare and distinctive art objects, including tapestries, sculpture, paintings, stained glass, and an impressive jade collection, also fill the 25,000-foot House.

 The Spanish Courtyard, the interior courtyard of the House, contains gardens and cloisters, as well as niches with intricate painted wall designs.
-This distinctive space is sometimes described as “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of Fillippo Brunelleschi (1377-1446), the 15th century Italian architect.
+This distinctive space can be described as “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of 15th century Italian architect Filippo Brunelleschi.

 The Caramoor experience was born in the House – and continues to this day.
 As great lovers of music (Walter Rosen was an accomplished pianist, and Lucie Rosen’s own Theremin talents led her to give performances around the world) the Rosens filled their home with friends and neighbors for intimate musical performances, lavish parties, and musical soirees.
 In 1946, as those performances and parties gained momentum, the House was opened to the public, spawning the early years of what became the Caramoor International Music Festival and Caramoor’s year-round programming – traditions that continue today.

 Today, nearly 15,000 annual visitors to the House, including more than 5,000 school-aged children, learn about the House, arts, and culture through Caramoor’s Schools & Kids programs.
 Portions of the House are also used for private parties, events, and film shoots.